rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 Data exchange specifications are a set of guidelines and rules for using and combining information.
 Rigorous data exchange specifications support reuse, promote interoperability, and reduce data integration costs (Morris and Frechette 2008, Hamm 2019).

 # Summary
 We use [observation data model 2 (ODM)](https://github.com/ODM2/ODM2) and [Darwin Core](https://www.gbif.org/sampling-event-data) to define data exchange specifications and data model (Figure 1) for stream habitat monitoring data.
 We apply controlled vocabularies from ODM2 and define a controlled vocabulary for stream habitat monitoring variables.
-As a use case we cross walk four federally funded stream habitat monitoring programs to the exchange specifications and wrote R code to to build a data set, the use case is described in detail in the here: https://github.com/rascully/Integrating-Stream-Monitoring-Data-From-Multiple-Programs=
+As a use case we cross walk data from four federally funded stream habitat monitoring programs to the exchange specifications and wrote R code to to build a data set, the use case is described in detail in the here: https://github.com/rascully/Integrating-Stream-Monitoring-Data-From-Multiple-Programs=

  ![Figure 1](https://github.com/rascully/Stream-Monitoring-Data-Exchange-Specifications/blob/master/Figures/HabiatDataSharingSchema.png)
   *Figure 1*